Characterization of the existence of semicontinuous Richter-Peleg multi-utility representations: Introduction

-The notion of a Richter-Peleg multi-utility representation, which refers to a multi-utility representation that consists of strictly increasing functions, was introduced by Minguzzi \cite[Sec.
-5]{min}.
-Recently, the existence of (semicontinuous) Richter-Peleg multi-utilities has been studied by Alcantud, Bosi and Zuanon \cite{ABZ} and Bosi, Estevan and Ravent\'{o}s-Pujol \cite{BER}.
-The main result in \cite{ABZ} basically states that: A preorder $\precsim$ on (a topological space $(X,\tau)$) a set $X$ is represented by a (upper/lower semicontinuous) Richter-Peleg multi-utility if and only if admits a (upper/lower semicontinuous) Richter-Peleg representation.
-On the other hand, in \cite{BER} the authors studied necessary and sufficient topologies for the existence of a semicontinuous and finite Richter-Peleg multi-utility representation for a preorder.

-In the present paper, we characterize the existence of semicontinuous Richter-Peleg multi-utility representations in bitopological ordered spaces.
-More precisely, we prove that if $\widetilde{\mathfrak{X}}=(X,\tau_1,\tau_2)$ be a joincompact bitopological space, then a subfamily $\mathcal{V}$ of bounded $\tau_{_1}$-lower and $\tau_{_2}$-upper semicontinuous functions on $X$ makes $\widetilde{\mathfrak{X}}$ a bitopological ordered space whith $\mathcal{V}$ being a Richter-Peleg multi-utility representation of $\precsim$ if and only if $\mathcal{V}$ is a separating closed, with respect to uniform topology, generalized cone lattice.
-Based on this characterization, we prove that a preorder $\precsim$ has the set of all Scott and $\omega$-continuous functions as Richter-Peleg multi-utility representation if and only if $\precsim$ is precontinuous.
+In this paper, we use a bitopological approach to characterize the existence of semicontinuous Richter-Peleg multi-utility representations.
+In fact, we use joincompact spaces, which are the bitopological analogues of compact Hausdorff spaces and naturally occur as Lawson-closed subsets of continuous lattices with the Scott and lower topologies restrictions.
+In light of this characterization, we demonstrate that a preorder $\precsim$ has the set of all Scott and $\omega$-continuous functions as Richter-Peleg multi-utility representation if and only if $\precsim$ is precontinuous in the sense of Ern\'{e} \cite{ern2}.